-People with diplomatic visas can get the Green Card, but the process is a bit complicated.
-To get the Green Card, it is necessary to resign from government duty first.
+People with diplomatic visas can get a Green Card, but the process is a bit complicated.
+To get a Green Card, it is necessary to resign from government duty first.
 Then you can apply for a Green Card through marriage or investment.
-If a US A visa holder is in jeopardy by returning to his own country, he can petition for the Green Card.
+If the U.S. A visa holder is in jeopardy by returning to his own country, he can petition for a Green Card.

 This section provided an overview of the most important aspects of the US diplomatic visa.
 On the Visa Library website, you can learn about other US visas as well as ways to immigrate to other countries.
 In case you have some experience, please write it down in the comment section.
 Your comments let the readers choose better and avoid mistakes.
 Conveying your experiences in comments is a great help for applicants.